brpo01/k8s-cluster-from-ground-up/k8s-ground-up.md

 **TASK: Distribute the files to their respective servers, using scp and a for loop like we have done previously.
 This is a test to validate that you understand which component must go to which node**.

+## STEP 6 PREPARE THE ETCD DATABASE FOR ENCRYPTION AT REST.

+Prepare the etcd database for encryption at rest.
+Kubernetes uses etcd (A distributed key value store) to store variety of data which includes the cluster state, application configurations, and secrets.
+By default, the data that is being persisted to the disk is not encrypted.
+Any attacker that is able to gain access to this database can exploit the cluster since the data is stored in plain text.
+Hence, it is a security risk for Kubernetes that needs to be addressed.

+To mitigate this risk, we must prepare to encrypt etcd at rest.
+"At rest" means data that is stored and persists on a disk.
+Anytime you hear "in-flight" or "in transit" refers to data that is being transferred over the network.
+"In-flight" encryption is done through TLS.

+- Generate the encryption key and encode it using base64

+ETCD_ENCRYPTION_KEY=$(head -c 64 /dev/urandom | base64)
+See the output that will be generated when called.
+Yours will be a different random string.

+*echo $ETCD_ENCRYPTION_KEY*